 The patent positions of pharmaceutical and biotechnology companies can be highly uncertain and involve complex legal and factual questions.
 No consistent policy regarding the breadth of claims allowed in biotechnology patents has emerged to date.
 The U.S. Patent and Trademark Office's standards are uncertain and could change in the future.
 Consequently, the issuance and scope of patents cannot be predicted with certainty.
 Patents, if issued, may be challenged, invalidated or circumvented.
-U.S. patents and patent applications may also be subject to interference or derivation proceedings, and U.S. patents may be subject to ex parte review and reexamination proceedings in the U.S. Patent and Trademark Office (and foreign patents may be subject to opposition or comparable proceedings in the corresponding foreign patent office), which proceedings could result in either loss of the patent or denial of the patent application or loss or reduction in the scope of one or more of the claims of the patent or patent application.
-Sumilarly, opposition or invalidity proceedings may be costly.
-Accordingly, rights under any issued patents may not provide us with sufficient protection against competitive products or proceeses.
+U.S. patents and patent applications may also be subject to interference or derivation proceedings, and U.S. patents may be subject to exparte review and reexamination proceedings in the U.S. Patent and Trademark Office (and foreign patents may be subject to opposition or comparable proceedings in the corresponding foreign patent office), which proceedings could result in either loss of the patent or denial of the patent application or loss or reduction in the scope of one or more of the claims of the patent or patent application.
+Similarly, opposition or invalidity proceedings could result in loss of rights or reduction in the scope of one or more claims of a patent in foreign jurisdictions.
+Such interference, ex parte review, reexamination and opposition proceedings may be costly.
+Accordingly, rights under any issued patents may not provide us with sufficient protection against competitive products or processes.